 Carl Allen is at a standstill.
-No future...
-Until the day he enrolls into a personal development program based on a very simple idea: say yes to everything!
+No future - until the day he enrolls into a personal development program based on a very simple idea: say yes to everything.
 Carl discovers with amazement the magical power of "Yes", and sees his professional and romantic life turned upside down overnight: an unexpected promotion and a new girlfriend.
-But he'll soon discover that better can be good's enemy, and that all opportunities shouldn't be taken.Written by
+But he'll soon discover that better can be good's enemy, and that not all opportunities should be taken.Written by

 95 of 142 people found this review helpful.

 Was this review helpful to you?